-This is a topic that's important to address up front when talking about software choices.
+This is a topic that's important to address right up front when we're talking about software choices.
 Often internal departments champion the use of business intelligence (BI) tools (think Tableau and PowerBI), because they are already in place to crunch various forms of business data.
 However, they may not always be well-suited for the complexities of market research data.
-As our SVP John Bird wrote for Research World, "People assume that they can handle pretty much any type of data, insisting on using the BI platform in situations where they aren't a natural choice...
-So, why do we keep attempting to fit a square peg in a round hole when analyzing market research data?"
+As our SVP John Bird wrote for Research World, "People assume that they can handle pretty much any type of data, insisting on using the BI platform in situations where they aren't a natural choice...So, why do we continue to attempt to fit a square peg in a round hole when it comes to analyzing market research data?"

-Market research requires precision in handling respondent-level data, weighted variables, significance testing, and multi-response questions - tasks where BI platforms can struggle.
-Using tools purpose-built for market research ensures insights teams can deliver more accurate answers and establish their authority with internal stakeholders.
-Here's how we've seen BI tools falling short for market researchers, which is always subject to change as platforms improve their MR capabilities:
+Market research requires precision in handling respondent-level data, weighted variables, significance testing, and multi-response questions-tasks where generic BI platforms struggle.
+Using tools purpose-built for market research ensures insights teams can deliver faster, more accurate answers and establish their authority with internal stakeholders.
+Here's how BI tools can fall short: